-New Charges Confirm That 'Infiltration' Was An Aspect Of Russian 2016 Attack
+Maria Butina Case Bolsters Understanding of 'Infiltration' In Russian 2016 Attack

 The outreach

-Butina has been in the United States on a student visa since August of 2016, but her role in the story traces back to at least the preceding March.
+Butina has been in the United States on a student visa since August 2016, but her role in the story traces back to at least the preceding March.
 That was when, according to court documents, she relied on relationships with at least one key American connected to the NRA to begin building the foundation for what prosecutors allege was her illegal work as a foreign agent.

-Butina is charged with failing to register under the Foreign Agents Registration Act, an allegation the Justice Department also has made against Donald Trump's former campaign chairman, Paul Manafort.
+Butina is charged with failing to register under the Foreign Agents Registration Act, an allegation the Justice Department also has made against Donald Trump's former campaign chairman Paul Manafort.

 The new court documents describe a series of messages she exchanged with other people discussing their work to try to advocate for Russia behind the scenes in Washington, D.C., as the 2016 political season wore on.

-They add new context to what was taking place behind the scenes by May of 2016, when GOP fundraiser and NRA member Paul Erickson sent an email to Rick Dearborn, a staffer of then-Sen. Jeff Sessions who went on to become a deputy chief of staff in the White House.
-Sessions, who has since become the attorney general, was an early supporter of Donald Trump's upstart presidential bid.
+This adds new context to what was taking place behind the scenes by May 2016, when GOP fundraiser and NRA member Paul Erickson sent an email to Rick Dearborn, who was a staffer of then-Sen. Jeff Sessions and who went on to become a deputy chief of staff in the White House.
+Sessions, who has since become the attorney general, was an early supporter of Trump's upstart presidential bid.

 Erickson wrote this: